ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Non-equivocation:

 : a state where it is impossible for a Transparency Service to provide different views of its append-only log to Verifiers about the same Artifact.
 Over time, an Issuer may register new Signed Statements about an Artifact in a Transparency Service with new information.
-However, the consistency of a collection of Signed Statements about the Artifact can be checked by all Verifiers.
+However, the consistency of a collection of Signed Statements about an Artifact (Feed) can be checked by all Verifiers.

 Receipt: